xylous/settle/doc/SETTLE_MANUAL.md

 - `-o | --loners` - keep Zettel that have no links pointing to other zettel AND have no links pointing to them.

-- `-f | --format <FORMAT>` - every Zettel is printed according to `<FORMAT>`.
+- `-f | --format <FORMAT>` - print according to `<FORMAT>`, which has the following flags:
-    Several formatting flags are supported, such as:
-    - `%t` - replaced with the title
+    - `%t` - the title of the note
-    - `%p` - replaced with the project name
+    - `%p` - the project [name] of the note
-    - `%P` - replaced with the absolute path to the Zettel
+    - `%P` - the absolute path to the Zettel
-    - `%l` - replaced with the (forward) links of the Zettel
+    - `%l` - the (forward) links of the Zettel
+    - `%b` - the backlinks of the Zettel; note that since `settle` only stores forward links in the database, fetching backlinks is a little bit more time consuming
-    - `%a` - when used together with the `--text` option, replaced by the matches that `settle` found while filtering the Zettel.
+    - `%a` - the first match that `settle` found while filtering the Zettel with the `--text` option.
 This may not be that useful for exact matches, but it's extremely useful when using regex.
-Note that, when your query is enclosed with two `.*` on both ends, such as `".*example.*"`, the entire line is printed; the practical application is giving your queries a (somewhat limited) context.
+Note that, when your query is enclosed with two `.*` on both ends, such as `".*example.*"`, the entire matched line is printed; the practical application is giving your queries a (somewhat limited) context.
-    - `%b` - replaced with the backlinks of the Zettel; note that since `settle` only stores forward links in the database, fetching backlinks is a little bit more time consuming

-- `-s | --link_sep <SEPARATOR>` - can only be used together with `--format`, in which case it specifies the separator used between both forward links and backlinks.
+- `-s | --link_sep <SEPARATOR>` - specify the separator used between both forward
+    links and backlinks, when several have to be printed consequently.
+Default value is ` | `

 - `--graph` - transform the output into [DOT format](https://en.wikipedia.org/wiki/DOT_(graph_description_language),
-    where the nodes are the individual Zettel titles and the edges, are, well, links.
+    where the nodes are the individual Zettel titles and the edges are links.
     You can then run the file through e.g. Graphviz or `xdot` (or anything that can read DOT for that matter) to render the graph into an image, or, rather, explore the graph interactively.

-    NOTE: even if a note didn't appear in the results-proper, it may appear in the graph.
+    NOTE: Even if a note doesn't appear in the results-proper, it may appear in the graph.
 Thus, it's worth mentioning that all direct (immediate) links that the notes in the query results have *will appear* on the graph.